Kim Wayans: Career

 Wayans made her film debut in Hollywood Shuffle (1987).
 Her earliest roles on television included a guest appearance on China Beach and as Allison on A Different World during its first season.
 In film, she portrayed minor characters in I'm Gonna Git You Sucka (1989) and A Low Down Dirty Shame (1994).
 Both films were directed by her brother Keenen Ivory Wayans.

 She starred with her siblings on the Fox variety show In Living Color.
 Wayans was a part of the cast at its outset in 1990, where she did celebrity impressions of Naomi Campbell, Whitney Houston, Vanessa Williams and Oprah Winfrey.

 Regarding original characters, one reviewer opined she was "hysterical" as Mrs. Brooks and another claimed Wayans played Benita Butrell "to perfection."
 She left the series along with her brothers Keenen Ivory and Damon in 1993, after a dispute between Fox and the three Wayanses regarding reruns and syndication.

 In 1996, Wayans joined the cast of sitcom In the House as Tonia.
 She provided the voice of Mrs. Wayne on short-lived cartoon Waynehead.
 She appeared as Mrs. Johnson in Don't Be a Menace to South Central While Drinking Your Juice in the Hood (1996), and had a starring role in the art film Talking About Sex.
 She also appeared in two episodes as Sheila on The Wayans Bros. starring her younger brothers Marlon and Shawn.
 Wayans co-starred in Juwanna Mann (2002) as basketball player Latisha Jansen.

 Wayans then worked as a story editor on her brother Damon's sitcom My Wife and Kids.
 In 2008, she co wrote a series of children's books with her husband Kevin Knotts, titled Amy Hodgepodge, about a multiracial girl adjusting to life in public school after years of homeschooling.

 Known predominantly as a comedian, Wayans claims to have struggled finding roles in other mediums.
 However, in 2011, she was cast as Audrey, a mother who struggles to understand her seventeen-year-old daughter in the drama film Pariah.
 According to director Dee Rees, Wayans was chosen in the role as she was the only actress to give Audrey "vulnerability" in her audition.
 Wayans was nominated for a Black Reel Award and NAACP Image Award in 2012, both in the category of Outstanding Supporting Actress.

 Following Pariah, Wayans has acted in more dramatic fare, including guest spots on Criminal Minds and Hawaii Five-0.
 Her turn on the former led to a regular role as paralegal Vi Briggs on Reckless.
-She appeared as a doctor on The Soul Man and portrayed Susan on New Girl.
-Wayans returned to sketch comedy on A Black Lady Sketch Show in 2021, appearing in one episode.
+She appeared as a doctor on The Soul Man and portrayed Susan on New Girl, appearing in an episode alongside her nephew, Damon Wayans Jr. Wayans returned to sketch comedy, appearing in one episode of A Black Lady Sketch Show in 2021.